alejandrosantanabonilla/collaboration/dimers/dimer_poly_t_cispct/README.md

-This folder contains the files used to create an OPLS-AA FF using Ligper
+This folder contains the files used to create an OPLS-AA FF using LigParGen